 Why Is Coconut Oil a Perfect Solution for Odor?

 Sweat itself is mostly odorless when one hydrates enough and has a relatively healthy diet.
 However, in the presence of sweat and on body parts where moisture remains longer, like our armpits, there is a rapid multiplication of bacteria.
 These bacteria break down the sweat into acids that will eventually cause an unpleasant smell.
 That being said, in order to prevent the occurrence of odor we need a solution to kill bacteria.

-One of the compounds that coconut oil is praised for, lauric acid, has strong

-    antibacterial and antimicrobial properties.
-Once applied under the armpits or

-    any area prone to sweating, the lauric acid in the coconut oil rapidly

-    eliminates and prevents the occurrence of the odor-causing bacteria.
-This is why

-    most natural deodorant formulas are coconut oil-based.
-Lauric acid is one of the

-    rarely used natural compounds that can effectively eliminate microbes and
+One of the compounds that coconut oil is praised for, lauric acid, has strong antibacterial and antimicrobial properties.
+Once applied under the armpits or any area prone to sweating, the lauric acid in the coconut oil rapidly eliminates and prevents the occurrence of the odor-causing bacteria.
+This is why most natural deodorant formulas are coconut oil-based.
+Lauric acid is one of the rarely used natural compounds that can effectively eliminate microbes and bacteria.

-    bacteria.

-    In addition to protection from armpiit odor, coconut oil moisturizes and

-    protects the skin from irritation.
-Where moisture persists irritation is common

-    — we’ve all experienced unpleasant itching and discomfort when sweating.

-    Applying artificial products, especially after shaving or when in contact with

-    clothes, can irritate the skin surface and cause unpleasant sensations.
-Coconut

-    oil prevents irritation and prevents eczema and rashes while nurturing and

-    moisturizing the skin.
+In addition to protection from armpit odor, coconut oil moisturizes and protects the skin from irritation.
+Where moisture persists, irritation is common.
+We’ve all experienced unpleasant itching and discomfort when sweating.
+Applying artificial products, especially after shaving or when in contact with clothes, can irritate the skin surface and cause unpleasant sensations.
+Coconut oil can prevents irritation and prevents eczema and rashes while nurturing and moisturizing the skin.

 How to Use Coconut Oil as a Deodorant